 We may earn revenue from the products available on this page and participate in affiliate programs.

-When you make the decision to go with white cabinets, you’re probably thinking at that point that everything else will fall into place.
-But the answers to the questions that follow aren’t always so obvious, like: What color should I paint the walls?
+When you make the decision to go with white cabinets, you probably think that everything else will easily fall into place.
+But answers to the questions that follow aren’t always so obvious, like: What color should I paint the walls?
 White—go figure—is a popular choice, but there are (what seems like) a million shades out there to choose from.
 Of course, you can go in a more colorful direction—think: navy, citron, cherry—but only a handful of saturated tones lend themselves to a sophisticated space.

-Because finding the right pairing for your cupboards can feel a bit like rocket science, we looked back to some of our favorite kitchens to figure out the exact shades that work.
+Finding the right pairing for your cupboards can feel a bit like rocket science, so we looked back at some of our favorite kitchens to figure out the exact shades that work.
 (Psst: Pink and green are surprising matches.)
-Here are a handful of options that go best with white kitchen cabinets.
+Here are a handful of the best kitchen paint colors that go with white cabinets.

 Simply White, Benjamin Moore